mfogut/ansible/README.md

 # Create and Configure RHEL Managed Node
 - 1 - Spin up EC2 instance.
-- 2 - Create user for ansible controller --> useradd -m -d /home/ansadmin ansadmin
+- 2 - Create user for ansible controller --> useradd ansadmin
 - 3 - Give password for ansadmin user --> passwd ansadmin
 - 4 - Add ansadmin user to sudoer file --> visudo
 - 5 - Copy and paste following command to suoder file --> ansadmin ALL=(ALL)      NOPASSWD:ALL